zeitmaschinen/Remove-Yellow-ChatGPT-Filter/README.md

 # Remove Yellow ChatGPT Filter
-This is a simple yet powerful psd file so you can use to remove from easily from images the annoying yellowish ChatGPT filter.
+This is a simple yet powerful PSD file to remove from your generated images the annoying yellowish filter ChatGPT applies over them.

 ## How to use it
 Simply download the file, open it and place your image below the FX folder.
 You can get rid of the image I placed it there as well.
 It only serves as an example.